 Gede has been my taxi driver here in Ubud.
 He was recommended to me by my fellow blogger, Emily from the Innocent Nomad.

 Gede is not only reliable but knows lots about the area and can take you anywhere you want for a good price.
 He’s also a very nice and kind person.
-If you are going to Ubud, email me and I will give you his details.
+I must say that Gede changed something in me and I have never forgotten him.
+If you’re also feeling lost, or you simply want to go through something special, I really recommend meeting him and the healer.

 To meet the healer, you can either call or send an email to Gede.
 He will take care of organising both the session and transport to the healer for you.